aregsar/aregsarblog/blog/2020/configure-laravel-queue-to-use-redis/index.md

         ],

         'redis' => [
+            #hard coded 'redis' driver from config/database.php
             'driver' => 'redis',
+            #hard coded 'default' connection from 'redis' driver connection in config/database.php
             'connection' => 'default',
+            #queue name that is set to `default` since no REDIS_QUEUE setting is defined in .env file
+            #this name will be used as a Redis key prefix so we can have different queues with the same Redis connection (no need to change this setting)
             'queue' => env('REDIS_QUEUE', 'default'),
             'retry_after' => 90,
             'block_for' => null,